goutomroy/django-butter-tos/README.md

 * Activate tos in future date.
 * Enable/disable tos using status property in admin.
 * Good admin site to manage terms of services.
+* Api (`/tos/v1/terms_of_services/pending_terms/`) for listing all pending tos. if content-type is `text/html` then renders html page which lists all pending tos with a button to accept them, if content-type is `application/json` then returns list of pending tos.
 * Simple decorator to use with DRF ModelViewSet action methods(list, retrieve, create, update, delete).
-If there are any pending tos then it redirects to tos listing page if request is text/html.
+If there is any pending tos then it sends status code 302, check `location` header for redirection url, for this case its `/tos/v1/terms_of_services/pending_terms/`.
+Automatic redirection will happen if its enabled in client.
-If request is application/json then it redirects to tos listing json api.
-* Api for listing all pending tos. if content-type is text/html then renders html page which list all pending tos with a button to accept them, if content-type is application/json then returns list of pending tos.
+In browser and postman its enabled by default.
+You can switch off to get status code 302, its useful when you are requesting from mobile app.
 * Api for accepting all pending tos.
 * Configured well for both content-type of text/html and application/json requests.
-* Enabled redis cache to store user's pending tos which invalidates every 120 seconds.
+* Enabled redis cache to store user's pending tos list which invalidates every 120 seconds.

 #### Screenshot
 ![pending tos list](demo.png)